 (Version 2, October, 2004) (1)

-The SER Primer is available in six languages: English, Spanish, French, Portuguese, Italian, and Chinese.
-The Society thanks Christelle Fontaine and James Aronson (French); James Jackson Griffith, Elias Silva, Don Duane Williams, and Mauricio Balensiefer (Portuguese); Roberto Rossi, Novella Ardinghi, Mario Cenni and Marco Ugolini (Italian); and Li Junqing (Chinese) for translating the SER Primer into their respective languages.
+The SER Primer is available in seven languages: English, Spanish, French, Portuguese, Italian, Indonesian, Vietnamese, and Chinese.
+The Society thanks Christelle Fontaine and James Aronson (French); James Jackson Griffith, Elias Silva, Don Duane Williams, and Mauricio Balensiefer (Portuguese); Roberto Rossi, Novella Ardinghi, Mario Cenni and Marco Ugolini (Italian); Betty Mauliya Bustam (Indonesian); and Li Junqing (Chinese) for translating the SER Primer into their respective languages.

 2. Definition of Ecological Restoration

 9. Relationship between Restoration Practice and Restoration Ecology